 Knowledge of different groups

-As an executing party, you seldom do the execution of smoothness actions alone.
+As an executing party, you seldom do the execution of winter maintenance actions alone.
 You will most likely work with multiple parties: municipalities, contractors and hardware suppliers.
 One of the aspects that is a main priority is whether the routes are still correct and are easy to drive.
 But how is this information shared with you?
 This often goes well, but it isn't easy to get back the precise information from a driver driving the route.
 After all, the driver has to pay attention to the road and remember the location of any obstacles encountered in the route.
 For example, something is quickly forgotten or not accurately passed on, which affects the route's quality (and output!).
 Therefore, it is important to organize the fleet review as well as possible so that you receive all feedback on the routes driven back at the office.

 Receive feedback on the routes